Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Discussion

 \subsection{Initial metal/dust models}

 The accretion rate decreases with the increasing dust cooling rate, which depends on the abundance and size distribution of dust grains.
 In this work we fix the initial metal and dust properties for a Pop III SN model with a progenitor mass $\MPopIII = 30 \ \Msun$ and an ambient gas density $\namb = 1 \ \percc$.
-The dust cooling rate indeed depends on these parameters as studied by \citet{Chiaki15}.
-With $\MPopIII = 13 \ \Msun$, growth of carbon grains also enhances the dust cooling rate because the elemental abundance of carbon is larger than oxygen.
-With increasing $\namb$, depletion efficiency of metals onto grains decreases because the increasing rate of sputtering by reverse shocks.
-The critical metallicity above which dust cooling can operate increases by an order of magnitude for $\namb = 10 \ \percc$ than in the case without grain destruction.
-To statistically investigate the mass spectrum of Pop II stars, we need to consider the realistic ranges of $\MPopIII$ and $\namb$.
+With a simple semi-analytic model, \citet{Chiaki15} found that the thermal evolution of clouds depends on progenitor models.
+For $\MPopIII = 13 \ \Msun$, the growth of carbon grains also enhances the dust cooling rate because the elemental abundance ratio of carbon to oxygen is larger than for more massive progenitor mass.
+With increasing $\namb$, depletion efficiency of metals onto grains decreases because of the increasing rate of sputtering by reverse shocks.
+The critical metallicity above which dust cooling can operate increases for $\namb = 10 \ \percc$ than in the case without grain destruction by an order of magnitude.
+To statistically investigate the mass spectrum of Pop II stars, we need to consider the realistic frequency of $\MPopIII$ and $\namb$.

-For the metal abundances of CEMP-no stars, we could discuss the condition for CF/DF in the analogy of this work.
-In our recent work \citep{Chiaki20}, we followed the collapse of gas clouds with C-enhanced elemental abundance ratios.
-We employed ``faint SN'' models, where Fe-rich innermost layers are fallen back into a central SN remnant, and relatively C-enhanced gas is ejected \citep{Umeda03}.
-The enrichment from faint SNe is one of the scenarios that can explain the formation of CEMP-no stars.
+This work can apply to the formation of metal-poor stars with peculiar elemental abundance patterns, such as CEMP stars \citep{Beers05}.
+Also for clouds with different elemental abundances, we can discuss the condition for CF/DF on the analogy of this work.
+In our recent work \citep{Chiaki20}, we followed the collapse of gas clouds with C-enhanced elemental abundance ratios until the formation of the primary protostar.
+We employed a ``faint SN'' model, where Fe-rich innermost layers fall back into a central SN remnant, and relatively C-enhanced gas is ejected \citep{Umeda03}.
+The enrichment from faint SNe is one of the scenarios that can explain the formation of CEMP stars.
 We found that the cloud core fragments due to rapid gas cooling from amorphous carbon grains for the lowest progenitor mass ($\MPopIII = 13 \ \Msun$).
-Whereas, the clouds collapse stably even with efficient dust cooling because of H$_2$ formation heating for $\MPopIII = 50$ and $80 \ \Msun$.
-Especially, for $\MPopIII = 50 \ \Msun$, we found that spiral arms develop around the primary protostar.
-Since the Toomre $Q$ parameter is below 0.6, the critical value for DF \citep{Takahashi16}.
+For more massive progenitor mass ($\MPopIII = 50$ and $80 \ \Msun$), the clouds collapse stably even with efficient dust cooling because of H$_2$ formation heating.
+Interestingly, for $\MPopIII = 50 \ \Msun$, we found that spiral arms develop around the primary protostar, where the Toomre $Q$ parameter is below the critical value 0.6.
+This suggests that DF would occur if we follow the longer-term evolution of the arms.